 If you're visiting the area around beautiful Ullswater, then you probably have some walking on your agenda!
 There are lots of lovely low-level walks to enjoy, such as spectacular Aira Force and high mountain treks such as Helvellyn.
 However, if you're looking for something in between, here's our guide to the 'easy' way up Place Fell.
 It's an enjoyable walk that will reward you with spectacular Lake District views!

 When you look at Place Fell, you’ll doubt that there is an ‘easy’ way up there, but all of these things are relative!
-By ‘easy’ on this occasion, I mean that there’s a gradual incline along a well-marked path.
-It's easy to follow, though steep in places.
+On this occasion, by ‘easy’ we mean that there’s a gradual incline along a well-marked path.
+It is easy to follow, though steep in places.

-Talking of starting points...
-Park up near Patterdale School: there’s a pay & display car park just along the road.
-Follow the big broad track along to Side Farm where you’ll find a café: a great place to stop for a snack or a warm drink before setting off!
+Talking of starting points, park up near Patterdale School: there’s a Pay and Display car park just along the road.
+Follow the big broad track along to Side Farm where you’ll find a café, a great place to stop for a snack or a warm drink before setting off!
 Bear left along the track behind the café and you're on your way.

 From there, bear left along the challenging but easy-to-follow track all the way to the summit of Place Fell, where you can sit back for a well-earned rest and admire the superb views over Ullswater and the surrounding fells, including Helvellyn.
 From up here, you also have a good chance of seeing buzzards circling high overhead or even the odd skylark on clear, still days.
 If you're really lucky, you might even spot some of the red deer that have been roaming these valleys for hundreds of years!

 You can turn back here and return the way you came but, if you fancy a bit of an adventure, then keep going up and over the summit and down the other side to join the Ullswater Way, which takes you all the way back to Side Farm where you can enjoy a huge slab of delicious cake.